-Grupo BAL is a cluster of state-of-the-art companies that incorporates a diversified group of businesses: Profuturo (an Afore pension company), Peñoles (mining, metallurgical, and chemicals industries), Fresnillo plc (mining), Grupo stores), Solvimás (financial services), Valores Mexicanos (brokerage house), Crédito Afianzador (bonds), AgroBal and ElectroBal (power generation).
-Each of these companies profitability.
-As a whole, the goal of the conglomerate is to create great value for its stakeholders by offering exceptional products and services to clients, supporting the personal and professional growth of
+Grupo BAL is a cluster of state-of-the-art companies that incorporates a diversified group of businesses: Profuturo (an Afore pension fund), Grupo Nacional Provincial (insurance company), Peñoles (mining, metallurgical, and chemicals industries), Fresnillo plc (mining), Grupo Palacio de Hierro (department stores), TANE (jewelry stores), Solvimás (financial services), Valores Mexicanos (brokerage house), Crédito Afianzador (bonds), AgroBal (farming businesses), Médica Móvil (pre-hospitalization care), Instituto Tecnológico Autónomo de México (education), and ElectroBal (power generation).
+Each of these companies strives to be at the top of their corresponding industry in terms of profitability.
+As a whole, the goal of the conglomerate is to create great value for its stakeholders by offering exceptional products and services to clients, supporting the personal and professional growth of employees, and contributing to the development of Mexico.
+Our Performance